Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 //#pagebreak()
 = Communications medium <sec:analysis-comm>
 Different communication mediums are vulnerable to these attacks, highlighting the critical distinction between #gls("it") and #gls("ot") security.
-In #gls("ot") security, communication is a highly sensitive aspect, and historically, security measures were minimal or non-existent.
+In #gls("ot") security, communication is a highly sensitive aspect, and historically, security measures were minimal or non-existent #cite(<OldWaysOT>).

 #subject("comm/modbus", heading-offset: 2)
 //#subject("comm/canbus", heading-offset: 2)